splynx/docs/files/en/networking/authentication_of_customers/mikrotik_wireless_acl_auth/mikrotik_wireless_acl_auth.md

 Splynx can authorize wireless stations on MikroTik by making changes to *Wireless Access List* in Router OS.
 With Wireless Access List you can set up the complex logic to work with customers: by signal strength, time of day, limit the speed of each customer, move their to a specific VLAN, etc.

+In our case, Splynx can connect each of the APs as a router over the network and add the rules via API to the Wireless ACL.
+Each AP can authorize the real services of the customers to access the Internet or it can be just added as a free service to block customer by the Wireless ACL.

 On **MikroTik Wireless Access Point** device, make the following configuration steps:

 1. Create a new user account and a special access group with the following permissions.
 After that, include the user account to the created group: